guillempuche/nx-expo-next-tamagui/README.md

 - Web: React with [NextJS](https://nextjs.org/)
 - App and web navigation: [Expo Router](https://docs.expo.dev/routing) and [Solito](https://solito.dev/)
 - Cross theme for web (CSS) and mobile with [Tamagui](https://tamagui.dev)

+## Known Issues

+- Nx + Expo with Yarn causes problems as pointed at <https://github.com/nrwl/nx/issues/22631>, <https://github.com/nrwl/nx/issues/26257>. **Solution**: use NPM in Nx, else seperate the monorepo from the Expo app like here <https://github.com/guillempuche/nx-monorepo-with-expo-standalone-app>
+- Nx + Expo with NPM is able to run Expo Go app, but not a local build as pointed at <https://github.com/nrwl/nx/issues/26285>. **Solution**: seperate the monorepo from the Expo app like here <https://github.com/guillempuche/nx-monorepo-with-expo-standalone-app>
+- Next configuration file uses ESM and throws `ERR_UNSUPPORTED_DIR_IMPORT` error in Tamagui.
+Solution [here](https://github.com/guillempuche/nx-expo-next-tamagui/issues/4)

+## To Do

+- Add the EAS build configuration for the Expo app.
+- Create Storybook.
+- Replecate Expo app in Next and Vite app.

 ## Install and run the app and web